Rebecca Riots: Literature

 The Rebecca Riots play an important part in the plot of the novel The Sheep-stealers by Violet Jacob, first published in 1902.

 A more recent novel is Children of Rebecca by Vivien Annis Bailey, published by Honno in 1995.

-A later crime thriller by Alis Hawkins None So Blind published by Canelo in 2021, ISBN 978 1 80032 269 1, describes the fight of a blind lawyer against Rebeccas who probably murdered his youthful enamourata.
+A later crime thriller by Alis Hawkins None So Blind published by Canelo in 2021, ISBN 978 1 80032 269 1, describes the fight of a blind lawyer against Rebeccas who probably murdered his youthful inamorata.

 Mary Balogh's historical romance Truly deals in great detail with the causes and actions of Rebecca Riots.
 Her story is told from the perspective of residents of one small community but references the poverty, violence and punishments associated with this movement.

 Film

 In 1948 Dylan Thomas wrote the screenplay for a film, Rebecca's Daughters, which was published as a novel of the same name in 1965.
 The film was not released until 1992, and starred Peter O'Toole, Paul Rhys and Joely Richardson.
 The 44 years between the writing of the screenplay and the release of the film is the longest on record.